robperc/SimplePySSH/README.md

 $ ./SimplePySSH.py
 Enter ip address of target machine: 192.168.0.100 Enter target username: root
-Configure ssh-key authorization with remote machine? (y/n): n Enter the command you wish to run on remote machine: whoami
+Configure key-based authentication with remote machine? (y/n): n Enter the command you wish to run on remote machine: whoami

 	root

-Enter the command you wish to run on remote machine: exit() Remove ssh-key authorization with remote machine? (y/n): y
+Enter the command you wish to run on remote machine: exit() Remove key-based authentication with remote machine? (y/n): y
 $
 ```
-Entering 'y' at the 'Remove ssh-key authorization...' prompt will remove all instances of your public key
+Entering 'y' at the 'Remove key-based authentication...' prompt will remove all instances of your public key
 from the remote machines authorized_keys.